 Centennial School Board

-A six-member school board governs the district.
+A six-member school board governs the district and its responsibilities include budget adoption, revenue management, and expenditure authorization; superintendent selection, contract, and evaluation; establishes district policy.
 Board members are elected at-large on Election Day in November.
 The superintendent is an ex-officio member of the board.
-Board meetings are held on Mondays at 7 pm in the District Office Board Room or at one of the schools.
-Minutes are printed on the website and in the local newspaper, the Quad Community Press.
+Information, including the calendar, agendas and minutes, and how to stream the meeting can be found on the district website.
+Minutes are also published in the local newspaper, the Quad Community Press.